RyOKeefe/Tune-Bot/README.md

 1. Add New Artist Reccommendation -Ryan
 2. Filter out song reccommendations by the same artists -Siddhant
 3. Add in iterative recommendations -Experimental
+4. Filter recommendations by artists and songs -Experimental